prorev/prorev.github.io/_posts/2020-04-01-math_probability.md

 Entropy is a measure of the unpredictability of the state, or equivalently, of its average information content.

-The entropy will be equal to 1 when there is no causality, or in another words, when all the options are equally possible.
+The entropy will be maximal 1 when there is no causality, or in another words, when all the options are equally possible.

-If we have $N$ the number of options, then entropy will be $log_2 N$.

 _Example: Tossing a coin with equal probability_